 - Boost Your Immune System: As well as keeping it clean, you should try to cut out smoking and drinking if possible, and begin to take a multivitamin that includes vitamin C. This will encourage your body to heal quicker as it helps boost the immune system.
 There are some piercings that you should simply not consider if you are unable to stop smoking or drinking, so speak to your piercer about this, and I will touch on this further on.

-Salt water solution is your best friend when it comes to caring for a piercing.
+Salt water (or saline) solution is your best friend when it comes to caring for a piercing.
 It is strong enough to remove any impurities and possible infections, yet doesn't include any harsh chemicals that could cause the piercing to reject.
 Avoid using TCP or rubbing alcohol, as anything this harsh will just irritate the area and encourage migration of the jewelry.

 - To prepare the salt water solution, boil the kettle and let it cool down.
 DO NOT just use hot water from the hot tap, because it will not be sterile.